 In addition, the finer filtration on a filter with a high MERV rating will reduce the amount of airflow in your system.
 If the air cannot flow freely enough for your system, your air conditioner can literally freeze up in the summer like the unit shown in this picture.

 Before you decide to change the type of air filter used in your HVAC system, contact one of the specialists at Blue Best Heating & Air for a free consultation.

 After changing your air filter, the next thing you should consider when it comes to improving your indoor air quality is increasing how frequently the air in your home passes through the filter.
 The blower in your furnace is responsible for forcing air in your home through your filter and through the ducting.
 In most systems, however, your blower is programmed to run only when your thermostat is calling for hot or cold air.
 After your home has reached the desired temperature, the whole system—including the blower—shuts down until it is time to heat or cool the home again.

 Most modern heating and cooling systems are now equipped with an electronically commutated motor, or “ECM motor.”
 These motors allow you to keep the blower motor running all the time.
 This does not take as much energy as you might think, and it will keep the air constantly circulating through your home.

 Of course, your filter can only do so much.
 Particulates that are too small for your particular filter will continue to escape back into the air of your home because they are too small to be captured by your filter.
 For those small particles, devices like humidifiers, UV or germicidal lights, five-inch pleated filters and electronic air cleaners can be used.

-To learn more about improving the indoor air quality at your home located along the Wasatch Front, contact one of the specialists at Blue Best today.
+To learn more about improving the indoor air quality at your home located along the Wasatch Front, contact one of the specialists at Blue Best Heating & Air today.
 We’ll be happy to talk with you about the options that are available for your home.
-Contact us to schedule Indoor air Quality Layton UT and the surrounding areas.